SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 <td>

-The code snippet visualizes various specification options regarding `%key` and `%tky` as component groups, emphasizing how contained component may be accessed and that these component groups can contain further component groups.
+The code snippet visualizes various specification options regarding `%key` and `%tky` as component groups, emphasizing how contained components may be accessed and that these component groups can contain further component groups.

 ``` abap
 MODIFY ENTITY zdemo_abap_rap_ro_m